monaqa/dial.nvim/README.md

 "=mygroup<CR><C-a>
 ```

-If it is tedious to specify the expression register for each increase or decrease, you can "map" it:
+If it is tedious to specify the expression register for each operation, you can "map" it:

 ```vim
 nmap <Leader>a "=mygroup<CR><Plug>(dial-increment)